TOP Brands with numbers in their name

 Big 5 Sporting Goods Logo

-Founded in 1995, Big 5 Sporting Goods has risen to prominence in the U.S. sporting goods retail sector.
+Founded in 1995, Big 5 Sporting Goods has become prominent in the U.S. sporting goods retail sector.
 Over the years, the brand has flourished and expanded geographically, with an impressive network of over 400 stores.
 The company’s trade area covers several American states, including Arizona, California, New Mexico, Texas, and Utah, cementing its reputation as a significant player in the sports retail industry.

-The name “Big 5” has historical significance to the company and is not just a marketing ploy.
-The name refers to the company’s first five retail locations strategically located in California.
-Subsequently, the company’s name has come to serve as a landmark of sorts, recalling its origins and pointing to its long history.
-Over the years, the scope of the company’s activities has expanded significantly, but the essence of the name “Big Five” remains.
+The company’s name, “Big 5,” has historical significance and is not just a marketing ploy.
+The name refers to the company’s first five retail locations in California.
+Subsequently, the company’s name has become a landmark, evoking its origins and its long history.
+Over the years, the company’s activities have expanded significantly, but the essence of the name “Big Five” remains.

 Capital One